reymon359/how-to-live/advices/Set up Goals/index.md

 Maybe the goals are not clear. however, is better to have an idea of them than not having goals at all.

+If you want to accomplish something, try to remind yourself, set up reminders.

 ## Quotes

 > “It’s harder to stay on top than it is to make the climb.
 Continue to seek new goals.” – Pat Summitt